nandorojo/swr-firestore/README.md

 - `error`: error thrown by fetcher (or undefined)
 - `isValidating`: if there's a request or revalidation loading
 - `mutate(data?, shouldRevalidate?)`: function to mutate the cached data

+## `set(path, data, SetOptions?)`

+Extends the `firestore` document `set` function.
+  - You can call this when you want to edit your document.
+  - It also updates the local cache using SWR's `mutate`.
+This will prove highly convenient over the regular Firestore `set` function.
+  - The second argument is the same as the second argument for [Firestore `set`](https://firebase.google.com/docs/firestore/manage-data/add-data#set_a_document).

+This is useful if you want to `set` a document in a component that isn't connected to the `useDocument` hook.

+## `update(path, data)`:

+Extends the Firestore document [`update` function](https://firebase.google.com/docs/firestore/manage-data/add-data#update-data).
+  - It also updates the local cache using SWR's `mutate`.
+This will prove highly convenient over the regular `set` function.

+This is useful if you want to `update` a document in a component that isn't connected to the `useDocument` hook.

+## `add(path, data)`:

+Extends the Firestore document [`add` function](https://firebase.google.com/docs/firestore/manage-data/add-data).
+  - It also updates the local cache using SWR's `mutate`.
+This will prove highly convenient over the regular `add` function.
+  - Use this **instead** of `firebase.firestore().collection('users').add(data)`

+## `revalidateDocument(path)`

+Refetch a document from Firestore, and update the local cache.
+Useful if you want to update a given document without calling the connected `revalidate` function from use `useDocument` hook.

+- Only argument is the Firestore document path (ex: `users/Fernando`)

+## `revalidateCollection(path)`

+Refetch a collection query from Firestore, and update the local cache.
+Useful if you want to update a given collection without calling the connected `revalidate` function from use `useCollection` hook.

+- Only argument is the Firestore document path (ex: `users`)
+- **Note** Calling `revalidateCollection` will update _all_ collection queries.
+If you're paginating data for a given collection, you probably won't want to use this function for that collection.

 # Features